MelElson/Weather-Dashboard/README.md

 ## Title
-Personal portfolio
+Weather Dashboard

 ## General Info
-The purpose of this task is to create a time quiz using multiple choice questions that runs in the browser and stores highscores so that the user can gauge their progress.
+The purpose of this task is to create a weather app that can run in the browser
 ## Technologies
 The site uses HTML, CSS code, Javascript